HL7/FHIRPath/spec/fluentpath.md

 If the right operand is a collection with a single item, this operator returns true if the item is in the left operand using equality semantics.
 This is the inverse operation of in.

 ### Boolean logic
 For all boolean operators, the collections passed as operands are first evaluated as booleans (as described in Boolean Evaluation of Collections).
 The operators then use three-valued logic to propagate empty operands.

+> Note: To ensure that FluentPath expressions can be freely rewritten by underlying implementations, there is no expectation that an implementation respect short-circuit evaluation.
+With regard to performance, implementations may use short-circuit evaluation to reduce computation, but authors should not rely on such behavior, and implementations must not change semantics with short-circuit evaluation.
+If a condition is needed to ensure correct evaluation of a subsequent expression, the `iif()` function should be used to guarantee that the condition determines whether evaluation of an expression will occur at run-time.

 #### and
 Returns `true` if both operands evaluate to `true`, `false` if either operand evaluates to `false`, and empty collection (`{ }`) otherwise: